stonemjs/Core/README.fr.md

     launcher: 'default',

     /**
-     * List of avalaible launchers
+     * List of available launchers
      * Only the default launcher is provided
      * Feel free to create yours and add it here
      */